vhxs/vhxs.github.io/_posts/2022-02-05-android-notes.markdown

 StackOverflow and Google are the most obvious places to go to search for how to do this or that in code.
 But because of how quickly Android has evolved, I've found that top search results more often than not provide wrong answers, since they're too dated.
 If I Google anything about Android, I make sure I restrict my searching to the last 1-2 years, and this usually works well enough.

+This blog on all things Android looks like a fantastic way to keep up with all the changes the Android constantly undergoes: [blog](https://commonsware.com/blog/archive.html)

 I've found it really helpful to just sequentially go through the Associate Android Developers Certification course material.
 Google started releasing this material sometime in 2020, though the content is still being updated.
-Browsing r/androiddev subreddit, even glancing at just the headlines, has also helped me mentally reinforce which frameworks are relevant today, and which are considered out of date.
+Browsing r/androiddev subreddit, even glancing at just the headlines, has also helped me mentally reinforce which frameworks/packages/architectures are relevant today, and which are considered dated.

 ### Development environment

 Use Android Studio (and avoid Eclipse).
 It's a free JetBrains product.
 JetBrains has some amazing, intuitive, shallow-learn-curve IDEs and this is absolutely one of them.
-It sets up a lot of boilerplate code, XML configurations, and build files for you.
+It sets up a lot of boilerplate code, XML configurations, build files, etc for you.

 Android projects are built using the Gradle build system.
 Gradle build scripts can themselves be written in Groovy, Java, or Kotlin, though in my experience it's only worthwhile to learn what you need about Gradle, since the build system itself seems to be very complex.

 In contrast with developing an application to be deployed on a server, you don't really have a dev server on which you can build or test your application.
-Android Studio comes with an emulator, on which you can run your applications on various virtual devices.
-But if you're like me and want the satisfcation of seeing your application run on a real device, I would suggest getting a [Samsung Tab A7 Lite](https://www.samsung.com/us/mobile/tablets/buy/?modelCode=SM-T220NZAAXAR), I got one for only $120.
-People online only complain about application performance, but this doesn't matter a whole lot if you're developing only to learn.
-You can connect your device to your dev environment over USB.
+Android Studio comes with an emulator.
+But if you're like me and need the satisfcation of seeing your application run on a real device, I would suggest getting a [Samsung Tab A7 Lite](https://www.samsung.com/us/mobile/tablets/buy/?modelCode=SM-T220NZAAXAR), I got one for only $120.
+People online only complain about application performance, but in my opinion this doesn't matter a whole lot if you're developing only to learn.
+You can connect your device to your dev server over USB.

 Gaining root access can be dicey.
 You *can* root your device, but by doing so you're probably going to void the warranty of whatever device you have, since you usually need to exploit a known vulnerability.
 Many devices don't seem to have official support for gaining root access, there isn't any `sudo` or `dsenableroot`.
 There are probably security reasons for this that I don't know much about.